Ask Experts Questions for FREE Help!

 Sep 17, 2009, 05:39 AM

 I have been getting my hair done professionally for quite some time now.
-I get platinum blonde foils but that has been getting far too expensive so I decided to by a lifter and do it my self.
+I get platinum blonde foils but that has been getting far too expensive so I decided to by a lifter and do it myself.
 The over all color came out great apart from the roots where my natuarl color was showing, they turned out a little brassy.
-I used a purple shampoo which has helped a little but how can I make the brassyness go away completly and prevent it from happening next time I need to touch up my roots?
+I used a purple shampoo which has helped a little but how can I make the brassyness go away completely and prevent it from happening next time I need to touch up my roots?

 Perito